Inflammation of the appendix is called appendicitis.

 • Change the wound dressing every 1-2 days.

-Well balanced diet with lots of fiber.
+A well-balanced diet with lots of fiber.
 Fruits, milk, fruit juices, green vegetables.

 • Rupture and/ or peritonitis may also occur, which require repeat operations and generally result in a prolonged recovery